jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 I started my Alpha journey with a scoopful of optimism, swearing by the mantra “no pain, no gain”.
 Taking it was as easy as ABC—just a couple of capsules a day, and voilà, you're part of the Alpha club.
 The first few days didn’t bring about any earth-shattering results.
 But, patience, my friend, is the name of the game; the gradual but perceptible improvements in my brain functions eventually surfaced.

 When it comes to Alpha Brain, or any other nootropic, it's not just about taking a supplement, but what that supplement can do for you.
-And if it can give your *brain* that extra push without compromising your caffeine-free and gluten-free diet, then it’s all the more power to you.&nbsp;
+And if it can give your *brain* that extra push without compromising your caffeine-free and gluten-free diet, then it’s all the more power to you.

 ![Ed Latimore with his son 3 month old that causes sleep deprivation](/assets/images/drafts/ed-and-his-son.jpeg "I'm smiling, but I'm secretly exhausted haha"){: width="400" height="531"}

 The rest of this article goes into detail and gives a little background into the supplement, but I'll give you a small spoiler alert:

-This is one of the best nootropics you can buy that is not a neuropeptide or over-the-counter medication.&nbsp;
+This is one of the best nootropics you can buy that is not a neuropeptide or over-the-counter medication.

 Even if you trusted my word enough to buy from that alone, you should still keep reading to learn more about how Alpha Brain supports memory, improves cognitive performance, and increases your mental processing speed of information.